lymandev/guncon3/README.md

 # Overview
 ## Guncon 3
  The Guncon 3 was originally released for the PlayStation 3.
 It is a USB light gun controller that uses IR leds for aiming.
-The Guncon 3 was used with the games Time Crisis 4, Time Crisis: Razing Storm, and Deadstrom Pirates.
+The Guncon 3 was used with the games Time Crisis 4, Time Crisis: Razing Storm, and Deadstorm Pirates.

 ## Kernel Driver
 Linux kernel driver for the Namco Guncon 3 light gun.
 The kernal driver is written in C and was originally developed by [beardypig](https://github.com/beardypig/guncon3).